14 years later, the effects of the 2008 bailout are still being counted - Magnolia State Live

 – Per capita disbursement: $140 with $12.82 lost per capita

-– Single biggest loan: $284.0 million to Indiana Housing and Community Development Authority
+– Single biggest disbursement: $284.0 million to Indiana Housing and Community Development Authority

 Canva

-Note: Editor’s note: A previous version of this story stated the amounts as “loans” and has been updated to more broadly encompass “disbursements.”